A Song to the Sun: Production

 The film featured the songs "Good-bye Days", "Skyline", and "It's Happy Line" by Yui.

 Release

-There are two Japanese DVD releases of Taiyō no uta, a standard and a premium edition.
+There are two Japanese DVD releases of Taiyō no Uta, a standard and a premium edition.
 The premium edition includes a bonus disc with nearly 90 minutes of making-of footage, deleted scenes, the music video for the song "Good-bye Days", and interviews with Yui, Takashi Tsukamoto and the film's director.
 It also has special features of Yui's Diary and a pick pendant with a necklace.
 Only making of Taiyō no Uta was released on June 2, 2006.
-Both standard edition and premium edition were released on June 11, 2006.
+Both standard edition and premium editions were released on June 11, 2006.

 Reception

 Russell Edwards from Variety stated that the film was "sweet", but suggested that Western audiences would be less receptive towards the romance themes than Asian audiences.
 He also complimented the film's method of highlighting Kamakura without relying on tourism clichés and the actors' performances.